Home

 Decide where your light is coming from, and chose the highlight (5) point...this is where you want the white of the paper to show through.
 Don't place it directly in the center...usually it is put at the top right or left side.
 Try to not get any graphite in this area during the shading process.

-The cast shadow (1) will be place opposite of the light-source.
+The cast shadow (1) will be placed opposite of the light-source.
 You can add it now if you like.

 At the side farthest from the highlight (5) start lightly putting in some tone.